Javonte gets plenty of work but Broncos lose in final seconds again, 21-20 to 49ers

 That's not saying much as the Broncos finished 5-12 in 2022, and generally speaking the preseason means little because of the variance of quality player participation.

-But progess and improvement has been evident two-thirds through the Broncos' preseason.
+But progess and improvement have been evident two-thirds through the Broncos' preseason.
 Wins aren't there, yet, but winning for most of the game is.

 The Broncos, with their starters playing plenty, again led for most of their preseason game here Saturday, but again lost in the final seconds, falling thise time to the San Francisco 49ers, 21-20 on a 32-yard field goal by rookie Jake Moody as time expired here at Levi's Stadium.

-Last week, the Broncos gave up a touchdown pass with 2 seconds remaining to lose to Arizona, 18-17.
+Last week, the Broncos gave up a touchdown pass with 2 seconds remaining in an 18-17 loss to Arizona.
 Understand preseason records don't count once the regular season begins which for the Broncos will be Sept.
 10 against the Las Vegas Raiders.

-Their offense is not yet world-beaters, but it's no longer an embarrassment.
-And with quarterback Russell Wilson noticably improved, running back Javonte Williams back healthy, and Sean Payton a capable play-caller, the offense has a chance to eventually become better than most among the 32 NFL teams.
+The Broncos' offense is not yet world-beaters, but it's no longer an embarrassment.
+And with quarterback Russell Wilson noticably improved, running back Javonte Williams returning healthy, and Sean Payton a capable play-caller, the offense has a chance to eventually become better than most among the 32 NFL teams.

+“We’re just getting comfortable with each other,'' said left tackle Garett Bolles.
+"We have great coaches, we have a great offense around us.
+We’ve got talent – now we have to put the pen to paper and get after it.
+But I thought we moved the ball good tonight and I’m happy with where we’re at right now.”

 The Denver defense under Vance Joseph looks similar to the Denver D under Ejiro Evero and Vic Fangio in recent years -- some bend, but not easily broken.